a5russell/Defective_Library_Mendes_Russell/README.md

 Lastly, this notebook outputs a DESeq2-compatible counts matrix that is analyzed with the companion R script, barcode_DESeq.Rmd, and then graphs the output of that same script.

+### Interferon_beta_natural_diversity.ipynb

+Processing of natural diversity mRNA and vRNA sequencing.
+As we are not looking at discrete sequences within the fastQ files, as above, we add additional quality-processing steps.
+Prior to any additional analysis, we first present our general quality metrics using fastQC and a custom script to parse results.

+First, as all samples were tagmented using Nextera adapters, Trimmomatic is used to remove these sequences as well as generally process our fastQC files.
+Again, a custom script is used to parse output for readability in our notebook.

+All reads, mRNA and vRNA, are then mapped using STAR.
+For mRNA, default values are used for mapping.
+For vRNA, values were chosen to enforce ungapped mapping to the A/WSN/1933 genome.
+Unmapped reads are retained as seperate fastQ files for vRNA.

+HTSeq was then used to prepare mRNA alignments for analysis with DESeq2.
+As the abbreviation for neuraminidase (NA) causes issues with processing, this is cleaned up.
+These data are then analyzed with the companion R script, expressionAnalysis.Rmd.

+For unmapped reads, files were converted to fasta files and run through BLASTn.
+Discontinuous junctions were identified wherein the discontinuity matched to the same segment, with the same polarity.
+These junctions were then used to initialize a new GTF, and generate a new STAR index, one for each biologically distinct viral population.

+Unmapped reads were then mapped using these new STAR indices, enforcing matching to annotated discontinuities only.
+The resulting four bamfiles (2 for read1, 2 for read2) were merged and flags were fixed to identify pairmates.
+To count the number of occurrences of a given deletion junction, bamfiles data were sorted on pairmates, and, using awk, only reads where one or the other read has a discontinuity were retained for counting.
+Thereafter, it was ensured that each read was consistent with the deletion; that is, if the two reads overlap in the region containing the deletion, they must both call the same deletion.
+It is also required that between the two reads, at least 3 bases of sequence are mapped to either side of the junction.

+Remaining portions of this notebook describe analysis as depicted in the manuscript, and generation of those figures.